Freelance scribbler exploring worlds real and imagined

 What they publish: Flash fiction and hybrid collections

 Rose Metal Press is an indie publisher of innovative hybrid poetry and prose.
 This includes things like novellas-in-flash, novels in verse, and collections that use both text and images—basically anything that isn’t easy to fit into the big-picture genre divisions of poetry, nonfiction, and fiction.
-Their open reading periods are sporadic, but they do have one planned for 2023 so it’s a good time to check them out if you think your manuscript is ideal for their list.
+Their open reading periods are sporadic, usually only happening every 2-3 years, but their last one was in June 2023 so it’s possible they’ll have one coming up soon.

 Split/Lip Press